Possible cause of oil starvation? Yes I think so.

 One of the blanking bungs for the gearbox was badly mangled and rolling up and down the dashboard, why this had been removed we'll never be entirely sure, to fill the gearbox with oil maybe?
 Either way it never made it back to where it previously lived as a bit of rag had been stuffed in there instead.

 Best of all, one lobe from each of the cams partially missing.
 Only just worn like this?
 Nope, the corresponding shim was about as thick as my house doorstep so the builder must or should have known.
-Apart from having a few stripped threads the head looked ok, although some muppet had replaced the Sodium filled valves with Stainless steel ones more suited to a naturally aspirated engine.
-Apart from the basic block and head the engine had been reduced to scrap.

 The block had been painted quite nicely though.